StormStreaming/stormplayer-js/README.md

                 serverList: [                                // list of streaming server, 2nd, 3rd etc. will be used as backup
                     {
                         host: "localhost",                   // host or ip to the streaming server
-                        application: "live"                  // application name (can be configured in storm server settings)
+                        application: "live",                 // application name (can be configured in storm server settings)
                         port: 80,                            // server port
                         ssl: false                           // whenever SSL connection should be used or not }